cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 6.5.6 (2019-10-03) =
+* Added color field to all Miinto templates
+* Bug fix: the structured data fix did not work on variant products when attribute values contained a quote

+= 6.5.5 (2019-10-03) =
+* Added support for so-called private custom meta fields and attributes.
+This makes our plugin compatible with a lot of extra plugin's
+* Removed comments from review feeds

+= 6.5.4 (2019-10-02) =
+* Added support for Miinto.se feeds

+= 6.5.3 (2019-10-02) =
+* Added support for rating total and average rating of parent products, made available for variants

 = 6.5.2 (2019-10-01) =
 * Product reviews on parent products are now also added to the variants of the parent product